MelisAnaturk/CMIC_deep_learning_projects/README.md

 You can also import a copy onto the cluster using ```scp``` (example provided below).

 ### 4.2 Organisation of data directory
-I's worth spending some time thinking about the overall structure of your data directory once you've downloaded or imported it onto the cluster.
+It is important to spend some time thinking about the overall structure of your data directory once you've downloaded or imported it onto the cluster.

 For example, if predicting whether an individual belongs to a specific category (e.g., female/male, patient/control) you could organise it as follows:

 ```